-*Depending on weather and other unforeseen challenges and/or in mutual agreement with our guests, we may alter the itinerary.
+*The sample itinerary below is for 2017.
+Depending on weather and other unforeseen challenges and/or in mutual agreement with our guests, we may alter the itinerary.

 You’ve just arrived, so we’ll take it easy, but we won’t let you go to sleep right away.
 You have to fight that jet-lag!
 We’ll gather as a group to get to know each other, enjoy a glass of wine, take in the incredible landscape and review the programme for our time together.

 We’ll have a relaxing afternoon in Canelli including a visit to the historical underground wine cellars of Coppo – a UNESCO World Heritage site, which is “part of the network of Underground Cathedrals, a temple of wine dedicated to its history and the hard work of man” followed by a delicious dinner at the restaurant at our temporary home, La Corte, as we relax and settle into our accommodations for the evening.